simbrain/simbraindocs/src/docs/network/updateLogic.md

 # Synapses, Learning Rules, and Spike Responders

-Each synapse has a PSR.
-The PSR can just be source activation times weight (simple case) or a more complex spiking case.
-Weight may be updated.
-But regardless.
-Summed psr is accumulated.
-Then the neuron update rule (“activation function”) is applied Activation is the result.
-(See book activatoin function chapter)
+Each synapse has a post synaptic response or PSR.
+The PSR is typically just source activation times weight.
+However, when spike responders are used, the PSR can be more complicated.
+The PSRs to an output node are summed and that is the "input" to update rule or "activation function" for a node (See book activation function chapter)

 <!-- Synaptic inputs are a bit more complicated than weighted inputs as they attempt to capture some of the dynamics of real synapses in the brain.
 This type of input is meant specifically for translating action potentials (spikes) created when spiking neurons fire into a continuous value which can be interpreted by other neurons.
 (So this input type is not meaningful if the pre-synaptic neuron does not produce action potentials).
 Synaptic inputs perform a weighted sum over the post-synaptic responses of the incoming synapses, which are themselves governed by **spike responders**.
 More details can be found in the **spike responder** and **spiking neuron** documentation pages.
 The basic idea is that spikes are modeled as being instantaneous in time and spike responders generate a continuous value from this instantaneous one, for example producing a decaying stream of input to the post-synaptic neuron after a spike (as in the animated image above). -->